aws/aws-cdk/packages/@aws-cdk/aws-dynamodb/README.md

 ### Encryption

 All user data stored in Amazon DynamoDB is fully encrypted at rest.
 When creating a new table, you can choose to encrypt using the following customer master keys (CMK) to encrypt your table:
-* AWS owned CMK – Default encryption type.
-The key is owned by DynamoDB (no additional charge).
+* AWS owned CMK - By default, all tables are encrypted under an AWS owned customer master key (CMK) in the DynamoDB service account (no additional charges apply).
-* AWS managed CMK – The key is stored in your account and is managed by AWS KMS (AWS KMS charges apply).
+* AWS managed CMK - AWS KMS keys (one per region) are created in your account, managed, and used on your behalf by AWS DynamoDB (AWS KMS chages apply).
-* Customer managed CMK – The key is stored in your account and is created, owned, and managed by you.
-You have full control over the CMK (AWS KMS charges apply).
+* Customer managed CMK - You have full control over the KMS key used to encrypt the DynamoDB Table (AWS KMS charges apply).

-Define a Customer managed CMK encrypted Table:
+Creating a Table encrypted with a customer managed CMK:

 ```ts
 import dynamodb = require('@aws-cdk/aws-dynamodb');